madetech/handbook/roles/principal_security_engineer.md

 ## Desireable experience

-Don’t forget to mention any of the experiences listed below.
-While it’s optional, it’s all highly desired!
+Experience in the following things isn’t essential, but it’s highly desirable!

 - Leadership of a cyber and information security capability or function
 - A relevant cyber and information security qualification (one of: CISSP, SSCP, CISM, CRISC, CAP, CPP, GCHQ-certified Master’s degree in cyber security, or a PhD that is relevant to cyber security)
-- Penetration testing qualifications (one of: OSCP, CREST, TIGER or equivalent)
+- Penetration testing qualifications (OSCP, CREST, TIGER or equivalent)
 - Working within bid teams to win contracts exceeding value of £1m
 - Working with multidisciplinary digital and technology teams
 - Working within the public sector